 One way I determine whether a new product I’m going to use is truly safe and natural, is that I ask myself if I would eat it – my lotion, shampoo, toothpaste, etc. (Not that I would actually eat it, but slathering products onto your body is basically the same thing as eating them – they both get absorbed into our bodies) So, the opposite must be true, right?
 If I would eat it, then I can feel confident that it is safe to use on my body.

 So, if you’re looking for an easy way to start replacing some of your personal care products with more natural ones, here are five beauty products you can find in your kitchen.

-I continue to be amazed at all of the different uses for coconut oil.
-Besides being an healthy oil to cook and bake with, you can also use it for your personal care too.
-It is a great moisturizer, I use it in place of lotion after I get out the shower.
+I continue to be amazed at all of the different uses of coconut oil.
+Besides being a healthy oil to cook and bake with, you can also use it for your personal care too.
+It is a great moisturizer.
+I use it in place of lotion after I get out of the shower.
 I use it in making homemade deodorant, and also as a diaper rash cream for my babe’s bum.
 And there are so many more ways to use coconut oil – here is a great list to get you started with other ideas.